abdullahhamid/users-api/README.md

 # Users API

-This project builds on the sample users RESTful API https://github.com/feedhenry/users-api.
-It includes CRUD operations and an angularjs frontend with bootstrap.
+This project builds on the sample users RESTful API, available at: https://github.com/feedhenry/users-api.
+It includes CRUD operations and an angularjs frontend application with bootstrap.

 ## Pre-requisites